How to Acknowledge a Commercial Partner in an Academic Article

 At Genevia Technologies, we never require authorship in our customers’ papers.
-In fact, requiring authorship for commercial research services violates the basic idea of authorship, unless the service provider has significant input on the research and takes part in the manuscript preparation and submission.
+In fact, requiring authorship for commercial research services violates the basic idea of authorship, unless the service provider has significant input into the research and takes part in the manuscript preparation and submission.

 Same rules for everyone

 the exact same rules of authorship apply for everyone contributing on a paper, regardless of affiliation.
-We do help researchers in all phases of research projects, up to reviewing manuscripts and replying to reviewer’s comments in regard of the computational analysis.
+We do help researchers in all phases of research projects, up to reviewing manuscripts and replying to reviewer’s comments in regards to the computational analysis.
 It is perfectly fine to ask us to co-author a paper.
-Below are examples of articles in which the customer felt the computational work was so central that they opted to include us as authors.
+Below are examples of articles in which the customer felt the computational work was so central that they opted to include us as co-authors.

 Whether the commercial partner is a co-author or not, it is still good practice to mention them in the Materials and Methods section, like in this paper (“Full lists of gene expression data were generated by GeneVia Technologies (Tampere, Finland)”), even though we do also provide detailed method descriptions for the manuscript.

-That same paper also mentions our bioinformatician in the acknowledgements (“Valuable bioinformatics support was also provided by Ville Kytölä (Genevia Technologies Ltd)”).
-The Acknowledgements section is useful when you feel the support was helpful but does not fulfill all the criteria of authorship.
+The same paper also mentions our bioinformatician in the Acknowledgements section (“Valuable bioinformatics support was also provided by Ville Kytölä (Genevia Technologies Ltd)”).
+The Acknowledgements section is useful when you feel that the support was helpful but does not meet all the criteria of authorship.
 Generally speaking, acknowledging more and co-authoring less is a great practice in this age of bloated author lists!

 To summarize: use either the Methods or Acknowledgements section, whichever seems more appropriate — or even both.
-If the service goes far beyond mere technical support, ask whether the commercial partner wishes to coauthor.
+If the service goes far beyond mere technical support, ask whether the commercial partner wishes to co-author.

 Feel free to browse all the papers our bioinformaticians have authored here, and answers to other frequent questions about our service here.
 If you do not find the answer to your question, just send it to us using the box below and we will come back with an answer!